PillePalle667/uibk_ps_parsys/exercise02/OurAnswers.md

 2. i7-6500U_CPU_2.50GHz
 3. AMD_A8-7410_APU

-Our benchmark is the file in each machine-name folder: benchmark.sh.
+Our benchmark is the file: benchmark.sh.
 Our benchmark output, file in each machine-name folder: mmul.txt.
 Execute as follows: ` ./benchmark.sh mmul.txt mmul.cpp `  (Where mmul.txt is the result text and mmul.cpp is the cpp file)